 Stairlifts are one of the main options available.
 Attached to the staircase of your home, they offer easy transportation between floors.
 Most require users to be seated, which can be a problem if you have difficulty bending your legs.
 A perch stairlift may be more appropriate, as it allows users to travel in a virtually upright position.

 While offering numerous benefits, a stairlift can be expensive.
-However, brands like Ideal Stairlifts offer second-hand stairlifts that are both affordable and practical.
+However, companies like Associated Stairlifts offer second-hand stairlifts that are both affordable and practical.

 For wheelchair users, a stairlift may not always be suitable.
 A home lift is a more practical option, as it conveniently transports users and their wheelchairs between floors in the same way as a passenger lift in a shop or multi storey building.